ahmedk92/ahmedk92.github.io/_posts/2020-04-01-Augmenting MOLH.md

 ```

 ## Demo
-I made a demo of these problem (without the solutions).
+I made a demo of these problems (without the solutions).
 You can check it [here](https://github.com/ahmedk92/FormatterDefaults).
 Make sure to read the usage notes before inspecting.

 Thanks for reading!
 Corrections and suggestions are welcome.